By Christine Johannes MD, FRCPC, FAAP, board-certified pediatrician

 Use separate bathrooms if possible.
-Otherwise, the bathroom and toilet---especially high-touch areas like handles, light switch, sink area---should be wiped after each use and daily.
+Otherwise, the bathroom and toilet—especially high-touch areas like handles, light switch, sink area—should be wiped after each use and disinfected daily.
 (If well enough, the person who is sick should do it.)
 Keep the toilet lid closed when flushing.
 And don't share any towels.

-!
-Soap and water are best---either liquid hand soap or bar soap.
+Frequently!
+Soap and water are best—either liquid hand soap or bar soap.
 Most important is to lather for at least 20 seconds.
 Sing your favorite song to keep time, then rinse and dry.
 Hand sanitizer is OK when you can't wash hands.
-Avoid ---particularly eyes, nose, and mouth.
+Avoid touching your face—particularly eyes, nose, and mouth.
 Moisturize often to keep hands from getting dry and cracked.

 Both you and the person with COVID-19 should wear masks when in the same room.
-Or interacting in any way---like bringing them food or assisting in the bathroom.
+Or interacting in any way—like bringing them food or assisting in the bathroom.
 You should still practice social distancing while at home.
-Also, wear a mask---even a ---when you go outside, leave the house.
+Also, wear a mask—even a homemade one—when you go outside, leave the house.

 You should both stay inside and maintain social distancing.
 This includes anyone else who is living in the house.
-If you have to go outside---to the supermarket, pharmacy, etc.---wear a mask and stay 6 feet away from others.
+If you have to go outside—to the supermarket, pharmacy, etc.—wear a mask and stay 6 feet away from others.
 When you get home, immediately change clothes and put in the laundry, wash hands, and shower.
-Consider getting Or ask a family member or friend to drop off groceries, medication, and other necessities at your front door.
+Consider getting delivery.
+Or ask a family member or friend to drop off groceries, medication, and other necessities at your front door.